chainguard-dev/edu/content/open-source/sigstore/policy-controller/policies/disallowing-privileged-containers-with-policy-controller.md

 You will receive output showing the policy is created:

 ```
-clusterimagepolicy.policy.sigstore.dev/non-default-capabilities-cue
+clusterimagepolicy.policy.sigstore.dev/privileged-containers-cue
 ```

 Next you will test the policy with a failing pod spec.
-Once you have confirmed that the admission controller is rejecting pods running with privileges, you'll create a pod that runs without unnecessary capabilities and admit it into your cluster.
+Once you have confirmed that the admission controller is rejecting pods running with privileges, you'll create a pod that runs without elevated privileges and admit it into your cluster.

 ## Step 3 — Testing a `ClusterImagePolicy`